LinearFold/LinearFold/README.md

 --dangles INT or -d INT
 ```
 the way to treat "dangling end" energies for bases adjacent to helices in free ends and multi-loops, (only supporting 0 or 2, DEFAULT=2)
--d0, ignores dangling ends
+--dangles 0, ignores dangling ends
--d2, dangling energies are added for the bases adjacent to a helix on both sides in any case
+--dangles 2, dangling energies are added for the bases adjacent to a helix on both sides in any case

 ## To Visualize